lammps/lammps/doc/src/neigh_modify.rst

    the (parallel) performance of LAMMPS and the correctness of the simulation results.
 Since building the neighbor lists is time consuming, doing it less frequently can speed up a calculation.
-If the lists are rebuilt too infrequent, however, interacting pairs are missed and thus the resulting pairwise interactions incorrect.
+If the lists are rebuilt too infrequently, however, interacting pairs may be missing and thus the resulting pairwise interactions incorrect.
 The optimal settings depend on many factors like the properties of the simulated system (density, geometry, topology, temperature, pressure), the force field parameters and settings, the size of the timestep, neighbor list skin distance and more.
-The default settings are chosen to be very conservative to promote correctness of the simulation.
+The default settings are chosen to be very conservative to guarantee correctness of the simulation.
 They depend on the *check* flag heuristics to reduce the number of neighbor list rebuilds at a minor expense for executing the check.
-Determining the correctness of a specific coice of neighbor list settings is complicated by the fact that a neighbor list rebuild changes the order in which pairwise interactions are computed and thus
+Determining the correctness of a specific choice of neighbor list settings is complicated by the fact that a neighbor list rebuild changes the order in which pairwise interactions are computed and thus
    - due to the limitations of floating-point math - the trajectory.

 If the *once* setting is yes, then the neighbor list is only built once